RAMMED EARTH

 un-stabilised (without cement or other stabilisers)

-Both do sever a purpose and each have there benefits.
-We aim to use unstablised where possible, for our Chelsea show garden in 2025 (Garden of the future) we used unstabilised to created a building with with a heavy green roof on top and this easily stood up to the challenge, was gold medal winning and meant we didnt need to use cement within the building, lowing the carbon use and meant the building could be taken down and rebuild.
+Both do serve a purpose and each have their benefits.
+We aim to use unstablised where possible, for our Chelsea show garden in 2025 (Garden of the future) we used unstabilised to create a building with a semi-intensive green roof on top which easily stood up to the challenge and was awarded gold medal.
+By not needing to include cement it lowered the carbon used and meant the building could be taken down and rebuilt, or even used as mulch.

-Both are build in the same way, the rammed earth is put into a form work then compacted in layers of about 150mm that compacts down to around 100mm
+Both are built in the same way, the rammed earth is put into a form work then compacted in layers of about 150mm that compact down to around 100mm.

-What is mix of rammed earth made from?
+What is the mix of rammed earth made from?

-Each mix is needs to be precise and tested fully before any large structures are created to make sure the grading of materials is correct so it locks together when compacted.
+Each mix needs to be precise and tested fully before any large structures are created to make sure the grading of materials is correct, so it locks together when compacted.
 However an outline of the materials are:

 • 10mm shingel